-I provide individual and group psychotherapy for adolescents and adults.
+I provide individual and couples psychotherapy for adolescents and adults.

 Phone contact: First, we will likely speak on the phone to discuss your needs and my practice, and see if we have matching times available to set up an initial consultation.

-Consultation/evaluation: We will meet for about 3 sessions for me to get a clearer sense of you, your needs and goals, and your background.
-The consultation period also gives you an opportunity to get a better sense of me, my style, and what it would be like to work with me on an ongoing basis.
-At the end of the consultation, I will give you my initial impressions and feedback, how I think I can help you specifically, and answer any further questions you may have about me and my work.
+Evaluation: We will meet for about 3-4 sessions for me to get a clearer sense of you, your needs and goals, and your background.
+The evaluation period also gives you an opportunity to get a better sense of me, my style, and what it would be like to work with me on an ongoing basis.
+At the end of the evaluation period, I will give you my initial impressions and feedback, how I think I can help you specifically, and answer any further questions you may have about me and my work.
 If it doesn't seem or feel like a good enough match for either of us, I will be happy to refer you to someone in the area who may be a better match.
 It it does seem like a good match, we will arrange ongoing psychotherapy.

 Referral: During or after the consultation, if we decide that we won't be working together, I should be able to, based on the consultation, find a therapist who could be a better match for you.
 We may decide to refer you elsewhere if you don't feel comfortable with me, if you need more specialized help, or if we decide a different therapeutic style would be a better fit for you.